Reactive capacitance of flat patches of arbitrary shape: Discussion and conclusion

+in agreement with the above discussion on the consecutive connection of the diffusive and reactive steps.
+Two next-order correction terms were derived in \cite{GrebWard25a}.

-Following \cite{Chaigneau22,Grebenkov25a}, we introduce the {\it reactive size} $L_\Gamma = 4|\Gamma|/(\pi^2 C(\infty))$ of a flat patch of arbitrary shape.
-The numerical prefactor $4/\pi^2$ was included for convenience, to ensure that the reactive size of a circular patch is its diameter $2a$.
-For instance, the reactive size of a quadratic patch with edge length $L$ is $L_{\Gamma} \approx 1.11 L$, where we used the numerical value $C(\infty) \approx 0.3667874$ for the capacitance of the unit square \cite{Read97}.
-For an elliptic patch with semiaxes $a < b$, one has
+Following \cite{Chaigneau22,Grebenkov25a}, we also introduce the {\it reactive length} $L_\Gamma = |\Gamma|/(2\pi C(\infty))$, associated to a flat patch of arbitrary shape, in order to rewrite the approximate reactive capacitance as $C^{\rm app}(\mu) = C(\infty)/(1 + 1/(\mu L_{\Gamma}))$.
+This expression indicates how the reactivity of the patch reduces its electrostatic capacitance $C(\infty)$, and $L_{\Gamma}$ is the proper geometric lengthscale that is compared to the physical lengthscale $1/\mu = D/\kappa$ (see \cite{Sapoval94,Sapoval02} for further discussions).
+For instance, the reactive length of a circular patch of radius $a$ is $\tfrac{\pi}{4} a$, whereas the reactive length of a quadratic patch with edge length $L$ is $L_{\Gamma} \approx 0.43\, L$ (here we used the numerical value $C(\infty) \approx 0.3667874$ for the capacitance of the unit square \cite{Read97}).
+For an elliptic patch with semiaxes $a < b$, we get